soncojmk/collanote/doc/localization.md

 ### Overwrite core messages

-You can overwrite Etherpad's core messages in your plugin's locale files.
+You can overwrite Collanote's core messages in your plugin's locale files.
 For example, if you want to replace `Chat` with `Notes`, simply add...

 *ep_your-plugin/locales/en.json*